Saurabh7019/react-personal-dashboard/README.md

 | Version | Date             | Comments        |
 | ------- | ---------------- | --------------- |
 | 1.0     | June 9, 2023 | Initial release |

-## Disclaimer

-**THIS CODE IS PROVIDED _AS IS_ WITHOUT WARRANTY OF ANY KIND, EITHER EXPRESS OR IMPLIED, INCLUDING ANY IMPLIED WARRANTIES OF FITNESS FOR A PARTICULAR PURPOSE, MERCHANTABILITY, OR NON-INFRINGEMENT.**

----

 ## Minimal Path to Awesome